 Susan is arranging flower vases for the Volunteer Appreciation Luncheon.
 She wants to put 4 roses in each of 12 vases.
 How many roses does she need to buy?

 You probably read this and instantly saw multiplication in your head.
-Not so for a 3rd grader (who is just learning the difference between multiplication and addition) or a struggling 4th or 5th grader.
+Not so for a 3rd grader (who is just learning the difference between multiplication and addition) or a 4th or 5th grader who lacks comprehension skills.

 So, in the problem above, the problem solving goes something like this.